Meet The Title IX Team

 A recent transplant, Mary enjoys the California outdoor lifestyle, live music, arts and crafts, and murder mysteries (but not as a direct participant).
 In her free time, Mary volunteers at the Berkeley Center on Comparative Equality & Anti-Discrimination Law.

-Role: Arielle is an experienced investigator tasked with conducting investigations of complaints
+Role: Arielle is an experienced investigator tasked with conducting investigations

-to share information and the names of witnesses.
+have equal opportunities to share information and the names of witnesses.

 About: Arielle is an experienced attorney who has specialized training on the impact of trauma.
 She served as a public defender at the Defender Association of Philadelphia where she investigated and tried cases in both adult and juvenile courts.
 She then joined a private firm and assisted with a variety of serious criminal defense cases at the state and federal level.